guitoof/articles/Flutter_Hero_Animation_Unmasked/Flutter_Hero_Animation_Unmasked_Part_1.md

 This animation is pretty cool and is surely a great way to triggers that "Wow" effect with only a few lines of code.
 🤔 It's so simple that it strangely looks like some kind of wizardry, doesn't it?
 Have you ever wonder what was actually going on behind the scenes?
 What were the components at stake and how they all fit in together to produce such magic?
 No?
 Well, let me take you on an adventure into the depth of the Flutter framework to **Unmasked this Hero Animation** by re-coding this lovely feature.
-Along the way, we shall learn a few things about Flutter's navigation, widget & elements trees, widgets lifecycle, geometry with dart, overlays...
+Along the way, we shall learn a few things about Flutter's navigation, widget & elements trees, widgets lifecycle, geometry with Dart, overlays...
 You're going to love it!

-_Because this is a fairly long journey, I will split into 2 parts:_
+_Because this is a fairly long journey, I will split it into 2 parts:_

 - Hero Animation Unmasked - Part 1: Finding the Heroes
 - Hero Animation Unmasked - Part 2: Making the Hero Fly